ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 # Frequently Asked Questions (FAQs)

-For detailed information on data classifications and guidelines for using Wynton Protected, please consult the [User Agreement and Disclaimer](https://wynton.ucsf.edu/hpc/about/user-agreement.html).
+For detailed information on data classifications and guidelines for using Wynton Protected, please consult the [User Agreement and Disclaimer].

 ## Jobs